Launch of Family Doctors in the Field

-Grant Blashki, Alan Abelsohn, Margot Parkes and Karen Flegg are delighted to invite family doctors to contribute to our upcoming book, "Family Doctors in the Field -Stories from environmental family doctors from across the globe", which is to be launched at the WONCA Europe conference in Lisbon, in July 2014.
+Grant Blashki, Alan Abelsohn, Margot Parkes and Karen Flegg are delighted to announce our upcoming book, "Family Doctors in the Field -Stories from environmental family doctors from across the globe", which is to be launched at the WONCA Europe conference in Lisbon, in July 2014.
 The aim of the book is to profile ordinary family doctors around the world who are interested or involved in environmental issues.
-We are looking for contributions of between 500 and 1000 words and a good quality photo of the doctor at their clinic or at work on environmental issues.
-We are looking for contributions to be submitted before the end of the year.

 Greening the doctors’ office/ clinic

 We plan to develop a guide to “greening the doctors’ office” for distribution through WONCA, and national colleges.
 We can use existing materials, including those from the Doctors for the Environment Australia and the Ontario College of Family Physicians.
 Alan Abelsohn discussed this, in Mumbai.

 Climate change and health; The role of the family doctor

 We plan to develop a user-friendly PowerPoint presentation, with speaker notes and references that can be used by colleagues in WONCA and beyond.
 We will develop a network of interested family doctors, in collaboration with other climate change and health medical groups.